twostraws/Inferno/README.md

 ## How are shaders written?

-Shaders are written in the Metal Shading Language (MSL), which is a simple, fast, and extremely efficient language based on C++ that is optimized for high-performance GPU operations.
+Shaders are written in the Metal Shading Language (MSL), which is a simple, fast, and highly efficient language based on C++ that is optimized for high-performance GPU operations.
 Metal shaders are compiled at build-time and linked into a `.metallib` file.
 When you activate a shader in your app, the corresponding Metal function is loaded from the `metallib` and is then used to create a program to be executed on the GPU.

-SwiftUI is able to work with a variety of Metal shaders, depending on what kind of effect you're trying to create.
+SwiftUI can work with various Metal shaders, depending on what kind of effect you're trying to create.

 MSL comes with a wide variety of built-in data types and functions, many of which operate on more than one data types.
 The data types used in Inferno are nice and simple: